 THAT DOES NOT MAKE SENSE

-The news report noted in yesterday’s “And Now the News” feed nagged at me all day.
-You recall, the report that an Elkhart, Indiana, resident got up one morning to discover that the City had cut down a beautiful 33-foot spruce in his tree lawn – that strip of grass between the sidewalk and street – for use as the municipal Christmas tree.
+I saw a news report a few years ago about an Elkhart, Indiana, resident who got up one morning.
+Of course, arising in the a.m. is not especially noteworthy.
+But when this denizen of the RV Capital of the World awoke, he discovered that the City had cut down a beautiful 33-foot spruce in his tree lawn – that strip of grass between the sidewalk and street – for use as the municipal Christmas tree.

 The thing about a right-of-way, which is simply one flavor of an easement, is this: the political entity (we’ll just say “City” here, because that’s the bad guy in the news report) is entitled to use the right-of-way for an intended purpose, a highway.
 If there comes a time when it ceases being a highway, the right-of-way is extinguished, and the landowner is free to use the property all the way up to the centerline of the old road as he or she wishes.